Students of Color for Public Health.

 Certificate(s): Health Communication and Promotion

-Neha will be starting her first semester of the MPH program this fall after graduating this past May from Saint Louis University.
-Neha loves dance, books, writing, traveling, photography (@nehalalithaphotography) and cooking vegan food🌱 (you can follow her alter chef ego at @nehangry)👩🏾🍳 Neha is most excited for meeting new people, exploring new places, and finding the best coffee shops in Boston.
-Neha hopes to use her public health degree to spread health science information and data in a way that effectively informs and empowers the public.
-She has a special interest in maternal and child health, mental health, and addressing the health disparities that exist within immigrant populations.
+Neha is in her second semester of the MPH program.
+She graduated this past May from Saint Louis University where she studied Health Management and Policy, Public Health, and Spanish.
+Neha loves dance, poetry, writing, traveling, photography, and cooking delicious plant-based food!
+She hopes to use her public health degree to spread health science information and data in a way that effectively informs and empowers the public.
+She has special interests in health journalism, maternal and child health, food justice, and addressing the health disparities that exist within immigrant populations.

 Certificate(s): Community Assessment, Program Design, Implementation, and Evaluation (CAPDIE)